-- Difficulty in acquiring data. - \ It does not appear that data is exchanged when there are shifts in management/ ownership.
-There are no official records of facility disruptions at the DSIA since 2010 as none were passed on from previous management.
-This seems to be a problem at other facilities as well, where surveys conducted or other data collected under one administration is not transferred to the next. - \ Relevant data was not easily obtained.
-Facility information is not readily available and unearthing records could have been a time-consuming task which facility operators may not have been able to undertake in the time available. - \ There is not a major emphasis placed on collecting and collating meteorological data.
+Difficulty in acquiring data.

+- It does not appear that data is exchanged when there are shifts in management / ownership.
+No official records of facility disruptions at the DSIA since 2010, as none were passed on from previous management.
+This seems to be a problem at other facilities as well. - Relevant data was not easily obtained.
+Facility information is not readily available and unearthing records could be a time-consuming task. - There is not a major emphasis placed on collecting and collating meteorological data.
 Meteorological (met) offices are at both international airports and wind gauges should be at both ports.
-However, it seems as if this data is not stored for record keeping purposes.
-Rather the value of establishing large databases of weather and climate information seems to not be a priority for facility managers and the benefits of such a database should be further impressed upon them. - \ Difficulty in establishing operational thresholds Facilities seem to not necessarily be aware of those factors which limit their functionality.
-As a result, it does not appear that in general sufficient operational protocols are in place. - \ Difficulty in estimating 'down time' costs Most facilities could not provide costs of impacts
+However, it seems as if this data is not stored for record keeping purposes and the benefits of such a database should be further impressed upon them. - Difficulty in establishing operational thresholds Facilities seem to not necessarily be aware of those factors which limit their functionality.
+As a result, it does not appear that in general sufficient operational protocols are in place. - Difficulty in estimating 'down time' costs Most facilities could not provide costs of impacts